Horse Insurance 101

 Is Horse Insurance Worth It?

-Let’s face it, insurance falls way to the bottom of the list of topics any horse owner wants to talk about.
-Discussing worst-case scenarios doesn’t exactly make for enjoyable barn aisle or ringside small talk.
+Horse health insurance falls way to the bottom of the list of topics any horse owner wants to discuss.
+Discussing worst-case scenarios doesn’t make for enjoyable barn aisle or ringside small talk.

 Unfortunately, as in many areas of life, what you don’t know can hurt you.
-In the interest of helping you protect your investments—especially in these still tough economic times—here is some information that might help you consider putting “Get Horse Insurance” on your to-do list.
+In the interest of helping you protect your investments, especially in these tough economic times, here is some information that might help you consider putting “Get Horse Insurance” on your to-do list.

-The basic idea behind insurance is that you are paying a fee to an insurance company in order to transfer your risk of an eventual loss to them, and the fee you are paying is significantly less than the amount the company has agreed to pay you in the event such a loss happens.
+The basic idea behind insurance is that you are paying a fee to an insurance company to transfer your risk of loss to them.
+Your burden of payment is significantly less than the amount the company has agreed to pay if such a loss happens.